 Laureate Education, Inc.

-Laureate owns and operates fifty-four universities in eighteen countries around the world.
-Need: develop a comprehensive program to help universities around the world benefit from a coherent approach to teaching English as a foreign language for their 100,000 students.
+Laureate owns and operates more than twenty-five universities in ten countries around the world.
+Need: develop a comprehensive program to help universities around the world benefit from a coherent approach to teaching English as a foreign language for their 100,000+ students.
 Solution: assistance in recruiting a director of English Learning programs, development of a Request for Proposals for solutions in the areas of teacher recruitment, teacher training, placement testing, online and on-site instruction, study abroad programs, teacher and student certification.

 Universidad Andres Bello is the largest university in Chile with campuses at four sites including Santiago and Vina del Mar.
 Need: Feedback on a Ministry of Education grant project to develop a new standards-based English language teacher-training curriculum.
 Prepare teachers and students for impending change, and inspire in the use of technology.
 Solution: One week consultancy including curriculum design sessions with teacher-training team, curriculum review, focus groups with students, class observations.
 Plenary talk on change and using technology in teaching, incorporating ideas and mini-presentations from teacher-training staff.